 This pretty stamp by American Crafts is a nice sturdy option for date stamping.

-Bullet Journal Hacks, No. 11 – Create a Simple Envelope Pocket
+No. 12 – Create a Simple Envelope Pocket

-Bullet Journal Hacks, No. 13 – Use Washi Tape (again!)
+No. 14 – Use Washi Tape (again!)
 For Special Pages

-Bullet Journal Hacks, No. 14 – Use Wire Clips to Hold Your Journal Open
+No. 15 – Use Wire Clips to Hold Your Journal Open

-And that, we think, just about covers it!
-We love these bullet journal hacks for making our bullet journaling antics more beautiful and simpler – we hope you do too!
-If you’re interested on stocking up your bullet journal supplies in general, you might want to check out some of our favourites here.
-Let us know what you thought of these bullet journal hacks, have you tried any, or have some tips of your own to share?
+If you want to stock up your bullet journal supplies in general, you might want to check out some of my favourites here.
+Let me know what you thought of these bullet journal hacks, have you tried any, or have some tips of your own to share?
 Laters!